Ski: 2022-2023 Rossignol BLACKOPS 118, 186 cm

 A few seasons ago, Rossignol started putting out extremely vague and mysterious posts about a new freestyle pow ski.
 The result was the Black Ops — a 118mm-wide ski designed with the input of backcountry-freestyle icons Parker White and Chris Logan.
 Not familiar with them?
 If so, I’d highly recommend setting aside some time to watch their recent film:

 For the 18/19 season, Rossignol announced a narrower addition to the Black Ops line — the Black Ops 98.
 They then renamed the original Black Ops the Black Ops 118, added a 176 cm option for the 118 (in part to give the extremely talented Tatum Monod a ski to shred on), and we’ve now been getting time on the 186 cm model.
-The Black Ops 118 is reportedly the same as it was upon its release (apart from graphics), and we will also be getting on the Black Ops 118 the “BLACKOPS Gamer,” but the ski remains the same, apart from the new name and graphics.
+The Black Ops 118 is reportedly the same as it was upon its release (apart from graphics).
+For 20/21, Rossignol renamed the Black Ops 118 the “BLACKOPS Gamer,” but the ski remains the same, apart from the new name and graphics.

 Given Rossignol’s secretive stance with respect to the Black Ops line, we wanted to offer a closer look at the ski’s specs and to see how it compares to some of the other pow skis on the market.
 And given how the market has changed since the ski was originally released two seasons ago, the Black Ops 118 now stands out even more than it did then.

 What Rossignol says about the Black Ops 118:

 “The full-send mode, tool-of-choice for blasting through anything in your path.
 The ski that stays solid when others call it quits.
 Stomp and smear.
 Float and bounce.
 Solid when needed.
 Playful all the time.
 Backcountry booter and big mountain approved by C.LOGAN and P.WHITE.”